>

 Understanding the distinction between recipe costing and food costing allows operators to pinpoint expenses more accurately and make informed decisions that contribute to the business’s overall health.

-Both metrics are essential, but they serve different purposes and offer unique insights that, when combined, offer a comprehensive picture of a restaurant’s financial performance.
+Both metrics are essential, but they serve different purposes and offer unique insights that, when combined, can provide a comprehensive picture of a restaurant’s financial performance.

 What Is Recipe Costing?

 Breaking down these individual costs allows restaurant owners to establish a baseline price for each menu item.
-These baseline costs then help ensure that the menu prices listed for each dish can be profitable, even when accounting for other operational expenses such as labor or overhead.
+These baseline costs can then help ensure that the menu prices listed for each dish can be profitable, even when accounting for other operational expenses, such as labor or overhead.

 What Is Food Costing?